Beam emittance

-A low-emittance particle beam is a beam where the particles are confined to a small distance and have nearly the same momentum, which is a desirable property for ensuring that the entire beam is transported to its destination.
-In a colliding beam accelerator, keeping the emittance small means that the likelihood of particle interactions will be greater resulting in higher luminosity.
+A low-emittance particle beam is a beam where the particles are confined to a small region and have nearly the same momentum, which is a desirable property for ensuring that the entire beam is transported to its destination.
+In a colliding beam accelerator, keeping the emittance small means that the likelihood of particle interactions will be greater, resulting in higher luminosity.
 In a synchrotron light source, low emittance means that the resulting x-ray beam will be small, and result in higher brightness.

 Definitions

 The coordinate system used to describe the motion of particles in an accelerator has three orthogonal axes, but rather than being centered on a fixed point in space, they are oriented with respect to the trajectory of an "ideal" particle moving through the accelerator with no deviation from the intended speed, position, or direction.
 Motion along this design trajectory is referred to as the longitudinal axis, and the two axes perpendicular to this trajectory (usually oriented horizontally and vertically) are referred to as transverse axes.
 The most common convention is for the longitudinal axis to be labelled $z$ and the transverse axes to be labelled $x$ and $y$.

 Emittance has units of length, but is usually referred to as "length × angle", for example, "millimeter × milliradians".
 It can be measured in all three spatial dimensions.